LinkfandosVF/cryptidcrushwiki/Story/Silly/parent-issues.md

-# List of characters displaying Parents issues
+# List of characters displaying signs of parental issues
 > "The list is long, but do I include myself in?" - Linkfandos

 Note: This is mostly a joke article talking about aspects of lore.
 Might be rewritten later, idek.